Pirosauro/comity/README.md

 - **Partial Hydration (Islands Architecture)**: Updating only what's necessary ensures utmost efficiency, saving energy and boosting performance.

-- **Minimal Learning Curve**: Seamlessly integrates with frameworks you already know and love, like React and Vue, so you can be immediately operative.
+- **Minimal Learning Curve**: Seamlessly integrates with frameworks you already know and love, like React and Vue so that you can be immediately operative.

 ## Documentation